r3d91ll/Sequential-ISNE/README.md

 A minimal implementation demonstrating Sequential-ISNE with complete data normalization pipeline.

+**Based on the original ISNE (Inductive Shallow Node Embedding) method with extensions for streaming chunk processing.**

 ## Overview

 Sequential-ISNE processes documents and code in sequential order, discovering theory-practice bridges between research papers and code implementations.
+This work extends the original ISNE algorithm to handle streaming data with global sequential IDs and demonstrates a complete data normalization pipeline.

 ## Quick Start